Documentation Given After Completing HAZWOPER Training

 Fireproof and Waterproof Storage Options:

-1. Fireproof Safe: Invest in a fireproof safe specifically designed for document protection.
-These safes are designed to withstand high temperatures and keep documents safe in case of a fire.
+1. Fireproof Safe: Invest in a fireproof safe specifically designed for protection.
+These safes are designed to withstand high temperatures and keep them safe in case of a fire.

-2. Waterproof Container: Consider storing your documents in a waterproof container or bag.
-These are designed to keep documents dry in case of flooding or water damage.
+2. Waterproof Container: Consider storing your records in a waterproof container or bag.
+These are designed to keep them dry in case of flooding or water damage.

-4. Fireproof File Cabinets: If you have a significant number of documents to store, you may opt for a fireproof file cabinet.
-These cabinets are designed to protect documents from both fire and water damage.
+4. Fireproof File Cabinets: If you have a significant number of files to store, you may opt for a fireproof file cabinet.
+These cabinets are designed to protect papers from both fire and water damage.

 5. Offsite Storage: Another option is to store physical copies at an offsite location, such as a bank safety deposit box.
 This provides an extra layer of security in case of disasters like fire or flooding at your home or workplace.